-Section 1:

-The characteristics of volunteering Victoria
+Section 1: The characteris tics of volunteering Victoria

-Photo 5: Access Inc volunteer Derek helping a participant using a computer volunteering in Victoria
+Photo 5: Access Inc volunteer Derek helping a participant using a computer.

-The characteristics of
+The characteristics of volunteering in Victoria

 This section describes volunteering as it occurred in Victoria in the 12 months of 2019, as reported in the survey of Victorian residents.
 The data is used in the economic analyses that follow in Section 3 of this report.